wxt-dev/wxt/docs/guide/essentials/config/auto-imports.md

 } from '#imports';
 ```

-This is the preferred way of importing WXT APIs.
-You can even use it if you've disabled auto-imports.
+This is the preferred way of importing WXT APIs, but it's only available if auto-imports are enabled.